dask/dask/docs/source/index.rst

    delayed.rst
    futures.rst
    machine-learning.rst
+   api.rst

 **Scheduling**

 Schedulers execute task graphs.
-Dask currently has two main schedulers, one for single machine processing using threads or processes, and one for distributed memory clusters.
+Dask currently has two main schedulers, one for local processing using threads or processes, and one for distributed memory clusters.

+* :doc:`scheduling`
 * :doc:`distributed`
-* :doc:`scheduler-overview`
-* :doc:`Single machine scheduler<shared>`
-* :doc:`scheduling-policy`

 .. toctree::
    :maxdepth: 1
    :hidden:
    :caption: Scheduling

+   scheduling.rst
    distributed.rst
-   scheduler-overview.rst
-   shared.rst
-   scheduling-policy.rst

-**Inspecting and Diagnosing Graphs**
+**Diagnosing Perofmrance**

 Parallel code can be tricky to debug and profile.
-Dask provides a few tools to help make debugging and profiling graph execution easier.
+Dask provides a several tools to help make debugging and profiling graph execution easier.

+* :doc:`understanding-performance`
+* :doc:`graphviz`
-* :doc:`inspect`
+* :doc:`diagnostics-local`
-* :doc:`diagnostics`
+* :doc:`diagnostics-distributed`

 .. toctree::
    :maxdepth: 1
    :hidden:
    :caption: Diagnostics

-   inspect.rst
-   diagnostics.rst

-**Graphs**
+   understanding-performance.rst
+   graphviz.rst
+   diagnostics-local.rst
+   diagnostics-distributed.rst

+**Graph Internals**

 Internally Dask encodes algorithms in a simple format involving Python dicts, tuples, and functions.
 This graph format can be used in isolation from the